ccmucdenver/ccm-docs/docs/clusters_guide.md

 The system uses your normal UCD portal/email logon username and password.
 Users must be approved before using the system, so if your login is not working, you probably are not on the approved/initialized list yet.

-##Requesting information about the environment
+##Requesting Information about the Environment

 ###Queues